English

 I purchased a computer before I came to ORU.
 Can I use it?

 Yes, as long as the computer fits the requirements.
 The system and software requirements are always determined a semester before the standards take effect, so it is likely that the machine will meet the standards.
+Chromebooks are not permissible due to the software requirements.

 Why can’t I find the machine you require?